wcarmon/docs/rust/modules.md

     1. eg. `foo/*.rs` and `foo.rs`
     1. The names **MUST** match
     1. Jetbrains [Rust plugin](https://www.jetbrains.com/rust/) enforces this
-1. parent/super modules can only access `pub` members & modules on children
+1. parent/super modules can only access `pub` members & modules on sub-module types
+1. sub-module can access private members of parent/super modules
 1. Use `#[path = "path/to/file.rs"]` to get behavior like nodejs